AndreMiras/KivyMD/README.md

 The project's goal is to approximate Google's [Material Design spec](https://www.google.com/design/spec/material-design/introduction.html) as close as possible without sacrificing ease of use or application performance.

-Currently we're in **early alpha** status, so things are changing all the time and we cannot promise any kind of API stability.
-However, we're using KivyMD for deploying commercial applications to production environments, so rest assured it is safe to vendor now and make use of what's currently available; giving you freedom to upgrade when you're ready to do the necessary refactoring.
+Currently we're in **alpha** status, so things are changing all the time and we cannot promise any kind of API stability.
+However it is safe to vendor now and make use of what's currently available; giving you freedom to upgrade when you're ready to do the necessary refactoring.

-Our roadmap is available at [our wiki](https://gitlab.com/kivymd/KivyMD/wikis/Roadmap).
+Roadmap is available on [the project's wiki](https://gitlab.com/kivymd/KivyMD/wikis/Roadmap).

 If you wish to contribute, [the project's coding style](https://gitlab.com/kivymd/KivyMD/wikis/Coding-style) is available there as well.
 Just fork the project, branch out and submit a pull request when your patch is ready.
-If any changes are necessary, we'll guide you through the steps that need to be done via PR comments.
+If any changes are necessary, we'll guide you through the steps that need to be done via PR comments or access to your for may be requested to outright submit them.

+If you wish to become a project developer (permission to create branches on the project without forking for easier collaboration), have at least one PR approved and ask for it.
+If you contribute regularly to the project the role may be offered to you without asking too.

 Documentation
 =============